esper-io/console_docs/docs/provisioning-methods/factory-reset.md

 ## How to Factory Reset a Device?

-It is required to factory reset the device before provisioning.
+It is required to factory reset the device before onboarding.
 Here are the instructions for how to factory reset a device.
 These steps use a typical Android device using a Pixel 3 running Android 9 as an example.

 Step 1: Open up the Settings application, and select ‘System.’